 Three of the first four Tuesdays of our Marian Consecration had been snowed out.
-I wondered if it was a sign and knew, if the fifth and final Tuesday was also snowed out, that would be the end of it for me.
+I wondered if it was a sign and knew if the fifth and final Tuesday was also snowed out that would be the end of it for me.
 The snow stopped with just enough time for the final meeting before the Consecration to go on as scheduled.
-I didn’t think at the the time that the snow stopping might also be a sign.
+I didn’t think at the time that the snow stopping might also be a sign.
 It couldn’t be coincidence, could it?

-The meeting started at 7 pm in a Church 10 minutes away, and at 7 pm I was still in my kitchen.
-My oldest son was at college, but my other four boys were either home or needing rides so to return home soon.
+The meeting started at 7 pm in a Church 10 minutes away.
+At 7 pm I was still in my kitchen.
+My oldest son was at college, but my other four boys were either home or needing rides to return home soon.
 I had perfectly valid reasons for skipping this meeting where I was uncomfortable with what others were pledging allegiance to and where I now felt like a total outsider.

 Pope John Paul II’s Marian Consecration is No Coincidence:

-By this time, I had dropped behind in the readings and didn’t know much about what Saint Pope John Paul II would call us to, but coincidences inhis first day’s reflection proved enough for me to take notice.
+By this time, I had dropped behind in the readings and didn’t know much about what Saint Pope John Paul II ask, but coincidences in his first day’s reflection proved enough for me to take notice.

 2017 is the 100th anniversary of the apparitions at Fatima.
 Fatima holds significance for me because the message of Fatima was a big part of what called me to turn away from my lukewarm faith, but I had no idea Saint Pope John Paul II had a particular connection to Fatima too.

-Pope John Paul’s connection to Fatima went beyond a call from lukewarm faith since it appears that was not an affliction he suffered from.
+Pope John Paul’s connection to Fatima went beyond a call from lukewarm faith.
+Lukewarm faith was not an affliction he suffered from.
 His was a physical connection.

 The first apparition at Fatima was May 13, 1917 at 5 pm.
 Fatima’s last secret showed a figure, whom the children understood to be the Pope, shot and killed.
 Exactly 64 years later, on May 13th at 5 pm, Pope John Paul II was shot.
 He explains that “one hand fired, another guided the bullet.”
 He believes it was Mary’s hand in Fatima that allowed the bullet to miss an artery by 1/10 of an inch.
 The “coincidence” of May 13th was not lost on him.

 May 13th 1996 was also the day the doctor confirmed the bleeding that had begun May 10th, which meant I was losing our first child to an ectopic pregnancy.
-I don’t believe in coincidence any more than Pope John Paul II, but this date wasn’t enough to convince me to consecrate myself.
+I don’t believe in coincidence any more than Pope John Paul II.
+This was interesting, but the date wasn’t enough to convince me to consecrate myself.

 The Final Meeting Before Marian Consecration: